 The meeting of the minds, outside of the examination room, where the two groups share information and learn from one another is essential to a better understanding of the perspectives or viewpoints of those in the “other“ camp.
 With this sharing in mind, Pituitary World News will, with permission, share PowerPoint presentations and video of lectures delivered by physicians and patients alike at various conferences.

-Here are four presentations you can review by clicking on each respective title.
+Here are five presentations you can review by clicking on each title below:

 - Algorithms and recommendations in the management of patients with Acromegaly

 - Disorders of Water Metabolism: Diabetes Insipidus and Hyponatremia

 - Hypopituitarism: Caveats that define treatment

 Please contact us if you have a presentation that you would like to share with our audience.

 © 2019, Pituitary World News.
 All rights reserved.